The Main Figures in the Feast

 The child in the arms of Symeon is God the Creator who became a human being.

 Tell us, O Symeon: Whom dost thou bear into the temple in thine arms, rejoicing?
-To Whom dost thou cry p6aloud: "Now have I been freed, for I have beheld my Savior!"?
+To Whom dost thou cry aloud: "Now have I been freed, for I have beheld my Savior!"?
 "He Who is born of the Virgin!
 God the Word, Who from God assumed flesh for our sake, thus saving mankind!
 Him let us worship!"

 In the Hebrew language, the name “Jesus” or “Yahshua” means “God saves”.
 It is composed of two words: YAHWEH, which means “the Being” for it derives from the Hebrew verb to be, "hayá" הָיָה and Yesha יֶשַׁע which means” to save”.